ethereum/go-ethereum/docs/_getting-started/index.md

  > **Note:** http://127.0.0.1:8545 this is the default address.

- To check your account balance use the command below.
+ To check your account balance, use the command below.

  ```
   curl -X POST http://127.0.0.1:8545 \